oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 or enter a user code displayed on the first device (e.g., Smart TV, Kiosk, Personal Computer etc).

 When the user is required to scan a QR code or enter a user code, the channel between the first and second device is unauthenticated.
 It is up to the user to decide whether to trust the QR code or user code.
-This lack of an authenticated channel may be exploited by attackers to gain unauthorised access to a users' resources.
+This lack of an authenticated channel may be exploited by attackers to gain unauthorized access to a users' resources.

 ## Cross-Device Authorization
 Cross-device authorization flows enable a user to initiate an authorization